Ponteland Runners / Ponteland Tri

 In 2014 the club had great attendance at the local “Ponteland Triathlon” with 2nd place in the overall event and 3rd in the ladies vets and 3rd in the men’s supervets thanks to Martin Hallissey, Sue Heppell and Paul Armstrong respectively.
 Many of the local triathlon’s now show “Ponteland Tri” members on the results listings showing that the club expansion into triathlon has been really successful.
 Many new joiners to the club now are triathletes.

-In future we hope to continue to grow and support rbased sport in the community of Ponteland.
+In future we hope to continue to grow and support sport in the community of Ponteland.
 We have an interest in extending activities to juniors and as such are always looking for people interested in volunteering time to extend community based sport to Junior members.

 Ponteland Runners – Latest Developments

-Since 2014 Ponteland Tri has run a series of Go-Tri events in Ponteland, these have been very successful in getting club members and others to “have a go” at a mini triathlon in a freindly supportive environment.
+Since 2014 Ponteland Tri has run a series of Go-Tri events in Ponteland, these have been very successful in getting club members and others to “have a go” at a mini triathlon in a friendly supportive environment.

 If possible the club would like to expand and offer our club members some “core training” sessions to supplement the running sessions.
 We would also like to expand eventually into a junior section for running, and maybe ultimately juniors for triathlon.
-If you are interested in volunteering to facilitate any of these developments don’t hestitate to get in touch with the club secretary.
+If you are interested in volunteering to facilitate any of these developments don’t hesitate to get in touch with the club secretary.